 Spiegel SJ and Veiga MM.
 Global Impacts of Mercury Supply and Demand in Small-Scale Gold Mining.
 Report Commissioned by the United Nations Environment Program (UNEP) Governing Council, February 2007, Nairobi Kenya (translated in UN languages and circulated to governments worldwide) (Summary available at: www.chem.unep.ch/mercury/partnerships/2006%20GMP%20Report%20to%20UNEP%20GC24.pdf)

 Co-Author, Pilot Project for the Reduction of Mercury Contamination from Mining Fields in Manica District, Mozambique Report to the United Nations Industrial Development Organization, accessible at www.globalmercury.org (2005)

 Spiegel SJ, Invited Presentation to academic colleagues from University of British Columbia, Simon Fraser University and Capilano University as well as members and staff from the Tseil-Waututh Nation.
-“Visual Storytelling and Community- Based Research Strategies: Mixed-Methods Approaches for Supporting Youth and Elders,” Capilano University, North Vancouver, B.C., November 14, 2018.
+"Visual Storytelling and Community- Based Research Strategies: Mixed-Methods Approaches with Youth and Elders," Capilano University, North Vancouver, B.C., November 14, 2018.